Introduction

 A page's state is composed of the states of all its stateful components.
 This means that if a page contains multiple stateful components, the page's state will be composed of the states of all those components.

-The page's state is persisted by encoding it into a JSON string.
+After the page has been prerendered, it's state is persisted by encoding it into a JSON string.
 This string is then stored in the page's HTML, not visible to the user.
 When the page is rendered for the second time, the JSON string is decoded and the page's state is restored.

 Component State Hierarchy